-MD Anderson makes every effort to alert students, faculty and staff to an approaching or imminent emergency using an electronic mass notification system.
+MD Anderson makes every effort to alert students, faculty and staff to an approaching or imminent threat or emergency using an electronic mass notification system.

-This system is capable of disseminating emergency notifications simultaneously through multiple devices and portals, including business phones, email, cell phones and pagers, designated by workforce members, including TAA educational trainees and students.
+This system is capable of disseminating emergency notifications simultaneously through multiple devices and portals, including business phones, email, cell phones and pagers, designated by faculty, staff and students.

-Employees are automatically enrolled in the system using contact information available through Human Resources software, which is automatically updated weekly.
+Employees are automatically enrolled in the system using contact information available through Human Resources software, which is updated automatically each week.
 Notifications can be sent to all or to established groups.
 Groups can be broken down by building, floor or wing.

-During an emergency event, the chief of police or designee will initiate emergency message notifications.
-In most non-criminal events, the chief safety officer or designee will initiate these notifications and consult with the public information officer for message content, depending on the urgency.
-The chief safety officer may elect to disseminate the message directly or route it through the institution's Facilities Operations Center.
+During an emergency event, the Incident Commander or designee will initiate these notifications and consult with the public information officer for message content, depending on the urgency.
+The Incident Commander may elect to disseminate the message directly or route it through the institution's Facilities Operations Center.
+In most criminal events, the chief of police or designee will initiate emergency message notifications.